-The Complainant submits that the disputed domain names are confusingly similar to the Complainant's distinctive and well-known PHILIPS trademark, because they incorporate this trademark in its entirety in combination with a descriptive or generic term either before or after the trademark, such as "helper", "aid", "assist", "rem", "ru" and "remont".
+The Complainant submits that the disputed domain names are confusingly similar to the Complainant's distinctive and well-known PHILIPS and SAECO trademarks, because they incorporate one of these two trademarks in its entirety in combination with a descriptive or generic term either before or after the trademark, such as "support", "remont" (the Russian word for "repairs"), and "servis" (the Russian word for "service"), the addition of which does not eliminate the confusing similarity with the Complainant's trademarks.
 There may be a greater risk of confusion where the additional words are descriptive of the wares or services with which the trademark is ordinarily used, because there is an increased chance that Internet users will believe the respective domain name resolves to a website that is owned by or affiliated with the trademark owner.